minhvo-dev/Project-Euler-Solutions/README.md

 Each solution has `no_math_solution` function which is an implementation of my straightforward thought when I first read the question.
 Some has `math_solution` function whose purpose is to reduce the running time of the counterpart.

 - Problem #44: Blind brute-force without any information of upper bound

+- Problem #50: Brute-force approach took a while to finish